-Gingerbread Spiced Granola with yogurt or almond milk provides fuel for a winter day!
-Lightly spiced and naturally sweetened, it's perfect for winter breakfasts.
+Gingerbread Spiced Granola with yogurt or plant-based milk provides fuel for a chilly winter day!
+Lightly spiced and naturally sweetened, it's a perfect choice for a healthy winter breakfast.

 Homemade Gingerbread Spiced Granola--I can't think of anything more cozy and comforting to have on a winter morning than a bowl of this crunchy goodness.

 Make it and your home will smell wonderful!
 Warm aromatic spices like cinnamon and nutmeg, toasty oats, and maple wafting through my kitchen yesterday made me actually welcome winter weather!

 - is gluten-free (when made with certified gluten-free oats)

 - is quick and easy.
 It takes only 30 minutes in the oven.

 - is great to have on hand for a quick breakfast.